UniOfGreenwich/elee1149-coursework--steak/Docs/Sprint Planning/Sprint_Planning5.md

 8. **QA User action Testing:**
    - **Assigned To:** Lewis
-   - **Decription:** Work through user actions to spot any bugs from the frontend.
+   - **Decription:** Work through user actions to spot any bugs from the frontend with a focus on accessibility (tab index).

 ### Documentation Tasks